Support for Death & Dying

 Preparing for Death

 The Buddhist tradition has a wealth of resources to help prepare for the transition beyond this life.
-One of the first steps we can take is to learn about what we and our loved ones will face as we make this journey.
-As an authentic resource on this topic, Chokyi Nyima Rinpoche has recommended Tsele Natsok Rangdrol’s The Mirror of Mindfulness, introduction to process of death, the intermediate state, and rebirth.
+We can learn about what we will face as we make this journey.
+Chokyi Nyima Rinpoche has recommended Tsele Natsok Rangdrol’sThe Mirror of Mindfulness,” as an introduction to the process of death, the intermediate state, and rebirth.

 Sponsor Prayers